Trip Highlights of Mera Peak Climbing

 Flight delay/cancelation and changes in the Mera peak climbing itinerary

 Be aware that Lukla’s flights depend on weather conditions.
 Sometimes, flight delays or changes occur.
 We constantly endeavor to make sure you reach your destination on time.
 And for our Mera peak climbing, we will re-arrange your ticket to the next available flight.
-In the case of Lukla’s flight delay, the client handles bearing all extra expenses.
+In the case of Lukla’s flight delay, the client will bear all extra expenses.

 It includes the food and accommodation costs.
 Suppose you wish to make alternative setups, such as helicopter flights, to avoid delays.
 All those expenses would be your responsibility.
 Suppose flight delays to Lukla occur on this Mera peak climbing.
 Then, we will endeavor to accommodate you with the same hotel you use in Kathmandu on your arrival day.

-If it is unavailable, we will look for other hotels until we confirm your flight.
+We will look for other hotels if it is unavailable until we confirm your flight.
 We will adjust the itinerary to ensure you get as much time as possible in the mountains.
 It means reducing/removing the Kathmandu nights at the end of the trip.
 Suppose the flight from Lukla to Kathmandu gets canceled.
 You must cover the additional night cost and food.

-They will rebook your flight the next day if flights can not operate due to terrible weather.
-In extreme conditions, the regular flights cannot operate.
+If flights can not operate due to terrible weather, they will rebook your flight the next day.
+In extreme conditions, regular flights cannot work.
 We can assist you in such cases by providing helicopter service for your Everest luxury trek.
 You must pay this extra cost (less the regular flight ticket price).
-You can claim this with your insurance company on your return to your home country.
+You can claim this from your insurance company upon your return to your home country.

 Trip extension

 After completing your Mera Peak Climbing, you can do different activities in Nepal.
 We suggest other activities only if you have more time.
-You can go to Chitwan National Park for a Jungle safari tour or a day Rafting trip.
-Pokhara is famous for adventure activities like Paragliding, Ultralight flight, and Bungy Jump.
-We can arrange different tours and put these extra activities as optional tours.
+You can go to Chitwan National Park for a jungle safari tour or a day Hiking trip.
+Pokhara is famous for adventure activities like paragliding, ultralight flights, and bungee jumping.
+We can arrange different tours and make these extra activities optional tours.

 Weather and temperature conditions of Mera Peak climbing

 Before trekking any place, you must know all the required information about the trek.
-The weather and temperature of the place depend upon the time of trekking.
+The weather and temperature of the place depend upon the time spent hiking.
 If you Mera peak during winter, the weather might be frigid.
 You might even suffer from frostbite during the winter season.
 If you trek during monsoon season, you might need clear views of the mountains.

 The trail will be slippery.
 There may be a delay in trekking time due to monsoon rain.
 But if you do Mera peak climbing in spring and autumn, you will have a clear view of the mountains.
 It will be much easier to trek during this season.
 The trail will also be fresh and full of flowers during this season.
-The average temperature of Mera peaks during the spring and autumn season is 5 – 10 degrees Celsius.
+The average temperature of Mera peaks during the spring and autumn seasons, which are 5 – 10 degrees Celsius.

 There are crowds on the trail to Mera Peak during this season.
 You might not get rooms in the hotel, so you must book your trek early.
 The following is some advice for the Mera Peak Climbing Equipment list.
 You can choose the packing list per your interest, elevation, season, and requirements.
 You can hire most of the equipment in Kathmandu.
 Remember to pack light.